-Finally, a series of special topics including refeeding syndromes and their management will be detailed for applications.
-Those applications include, but not limited to breastfeeding, HIV, extended starvation or fasting and even implications of potential nutritional toxicology.
-In addition, critical agricultural practices within the global community will be analyzed with respect to nutrition adequacy, crop management, and a spectrum of attributes that impact the safety and availability of locally grown foods pertinent to the overarching theme of curbing under and over nutrition.
-Emerging assessment tools including cell phone enabled software applications for anthropometric assessment of nutritional status will be described and critically examined.
+Finally, a series of special topics, including refeeding syndromes and their management is detailed for applications in breastfeeding, HIV, extended starvation or fasting, and even implications of potential nutritional toxicology.
+In addition, critical agricultural practices within the global community are analyzed with respect to nutrition adequacy, crop management, and a spectrum of attributes that impact the safety and availability of locally grown foods.

-- Includes advances in science as well as clinical interventions
+- Includes advances in science and clinical interventions

 - Reviews agricultural practices with respect to nutrition adequacy

-- Identifies specific inflammatory mechanisms promoting accelerated catabolism
+- Identifies specific inflammatory mechanisms that promote accelerated catabolism

 - Provides the nutritional functionality of different dietary interventions, including bioactives and micronutrients

 - Discusses the social and political impact of malnutrition and starvation

 Nutrition researchers, clinical professionals, public health researchers and professionals, medical professionals, epidemiologists